HangCcZ/Frontend-Mentor-Challenges/README.md

 # This repository contain my solutions to the challenges from (https://www.frontendmentor.io/challenges)
-# I'm working on these challenges to improve my frontend development skill
+# I'm using Next.js and Tailwind CSS to tackle these challenges.